 Over time, it’s natural to go through periods where your exercise regimen changes.
 Sometimes you might move less, sometimes you might move more, and other times you may adjust your workouts based on the tools or time you have available.

-No matter where you fell on the spectrum, to protect your body and set yourself up for success, you’ll want to ease into a routine.
+No matter where you currently fall on the spectrum, if this is a time when you’re feeling inspired to take new steps toward improved health and well-being and to try new things, to protect your body and set yourself up for success, you’ll want to ease into a routine.
 To help you get going, we asked four Master Trainers from Life Time for their best advice about starting to work out again.
 Here’s what they had to say.

 Anika Christ, RD, CPT

 Plan ahead.
 Spend time mapping out what your fitness plan will look like for the upcoming week: What days will you lift?
 When will you do cardio?
 Are there any group fitness classes you want to reserve a spot in?
 Taking the time to create a plan you can track against increases the likelihood you’ll stick with it.

 Have an open mind — and a plan B. Try something new or try not to stress if you have to adjust your routine once you get to the club.
 For example, have a backup workout in mind in the case the equipment you want to use isn’t available.

 If you’re not comfortable with all the equipment on the fitness floor, now is a great time to take advantage of a complimentary orientation with a fitness professional.

 Prioritize your warm-up.
 This pre-workout portion is usually hit-or-miss with many people, especially if time is limited — they just want to get in and out.
 But it’s important to spend at least a few minutes moving your body and getting your heart rate up before you do any major movements or strength training.
 Try doing a few reps of movement prep as your warm-up, such as a set of bodyweight squats before you squat a barbell with weight on your back.

 Samantha McKinney, RD, CPT